 In the US, the state your taxpayer information is associated with will determine your qualification for a 1099-K.

 Generally, accounts meeting both of the following criteria qualify for a 1099-K and must be reported to the IRS by Square:

 - More than $20,000 in gross sales from goods or services in the calendar year

 - AND more than 200 transactions in the calendar year

-However, if your tax reporting information is associated with Massachusetts or Vermont, we are required to issue a Form 1099-K and report to your state when you process $600 or more in credit card payments.
+Square may report, solely within its discretion, on amounts below these thresholds to meet state and other reporting requirements.
+For example, if your tax reporting information is associated with Massachusetts or Vermont, we are required to issue a Form 1099-K and report to your state when you process $600 or more in card payments.

-These reporting thresholds are based on the aggregate gross sales volume processed on all accounts that use the same Tax Identification Number (TIN).
-If you have multiple accounts that use the same TIN, we will aggregate the volume for all accounts to see if you meet threshold.
+These reporting thresholds are based on the aggregate gross sales volume processed on all accounts using the same Tax Identification Number (TIN).
+If you have multiple accounts that use the same TIN, we will aggregate the volume for all accounts to see if you qualify for a Form 1099-K.

 Learn how to update the Taxpayer Identification Number associated with your account.

 For every account that meets the 1099-K requirements, including non-profits, the IRS requires Square to report this information.